gigirassy/testingapollo/content/maq.md

 That autism influences how I see my nonbinary gender.
 It's a pretty recent label coined by the Autistic community, but it's not a new concept.

+#### Other than your pronouns, what can I call you?

+Solely call me Nune, and avoid explictly gendered terms aside from stuff like "guy".
+Also, don't refer to me as human, I have species dysphoria.
+The term "person" is okay!
+Don't know what the heck I feel like yet.
+But honestly, the details are another story for close friends and probably not your business.

 #### What hobbies do you have?

 A lot.
 I do archival, draw, be the world's cutest anarchist, take funny pictures of my toys, take those toys on adventures, share current events commentary, and more.
 I also garden.